Map implemented as a linked-list of key-value pairs ("Associations").

 .

-The argument initCapacity
+The initCapacity

-determines the initial number of buckets in the
+argument sets the initial number of buckets.

 Example: